Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 where, $m$ is the margin value, $s_{ap}$ and $s_{an}$ are cosine similarities between anchor-positive and anchor-negative image embedding pairs.

 Similarly, the \textbf{binomial deviance loss} (bindev), $L_{bd}$, is defined as follows.

-where, $\alpha$ and $m$ are scaling and translation (margin) parameters.
+where, $\alpha$ and $m$ are scaling and translation (margin) parameters (which can also be different for positive and negative pairs and should be tuned for each dataset and model).
 This is slightly different from the formulation in~\cite{bier-pami18}, which uses a cost parameter $C_y$ to balance the positive and negative pairs in the loss.
 We omit this term as we use a balanced sampling strategy, as explained in the next section.